 Here are the main steps to restore your Dell laptop to its factory settings.
 Depending on the model you own, the procedure may vary slightly.

-10. When the restore operation is completed, click Finish to restart the computer.
+The computer will now restore to its default factory settings.
+Once the restore operation is completed, click on Finish to restart your computer.